 Kakadu plum helps supercharge your antioxidant defense, and actually contains 100x the Vitamin C as oranges, helping to brighten and plump your skin.

-All the hydration, all the anti-aging in three easy-to-use, non-complicated products.
-Aging skin can be stressful, but your skincare shouldn’t be.
-Three Ships Beauty keeps you at the helm of the ship, helping you understand your skin so you can care for it more effectively.
+Three Ships Beauty keeps you at the helm of the ship, helping you understand your skin so you can care for it more effectively at all ages.

 What Happens When the Skin Ages?

 Two abundant proteins in your body help make up many of your important tissues.
 Collagen and elastin are found in tissues like bone, tendon, ligament, and muscle, but they’re also found abundantly in your skin.

 - Collagen is the protein that helps your skin stay plump and firm.
 As your skin ages, you begin to produce less and less collagen.
 The collagen production in your skin begins to slow down in your 20s.
 In women, the first five years after menopause can mean a 30% loss of collagen.